Anthony Saunders (economist)

-Anthony Saunders is an American academic.
+Anthony Saunders is an academic.
 He is the John M. Schiff Professor of Finance at New York University Stern School of Business and as of 2009 was on the Executive Committee of the Salomon Center of the Study of Financial Institutions.

 Education

 Saunders received his Bachelor of Science, Master of Science, and Doctor of Philosophy from the London School of Economics.

 Career

 Saunders has taught at New York University since 1978, and his teaching and research have specialized in financial institutions and international banking.
 He has also served as a visiting professor all over the world, including at INSEAD, the Stockholm School of Economics, and the University of Melbourne.

 Saunders holds positions on the Board of Academic Consultants of the Federal Reserve Board of Governors as well as on the Council of Research Advisors for the Federal National Mortgage Association.
 In addition, he has acted as a visiting scholar at the comptroller of the Currency and at the Federal Monetary Fund.

 Saunders is an editor of the Journal of Banking and Finance and the Journal of Financial Markets, Instruments and Institutions, and is an associate editor of eight other journals, including Financial Management and the Journal of Money, Credit and Banking.
 He has written two books and over 70 books, and his research has been published in all of the major finance and banking journals and in several books.